-- 7.6.4.v. validation of the arithmetic; - 7.6.4.vi. any limitations to the Assignment arising from the terms of the Assignment, per the Client's instructions or other; - 7.6.4.vii. completing a Review without an opinion of value; and/or - 7.6.4.viii. completing a Review with an opinion of value. - 7.6.5 The Member has the burden of proof to support the Scope of Work decision and the level of information included in a Report.
+- 7.6.4.iii. data research and verification, and Inspection of comparable data; - 7.6.4.iv. analysis applied (e.g. application of the valuation methodologies); - 7.6.4.v.validation of the arithmetic; - 7.6.4.vi. any limitations to the Assignment arising from the terms of the Assignment, per the Client's instructions or other; and - 7.6.4.vii. completing a Review without an opinion of value; or - 7.6.4.viii. completing a Review with an opinion of value. - 7.6.5 The Member has the burden of proof to support the Scope of Work decision and the level of information included in a Review Report.

-7.7 Effective Date [see 3.20, 6.2.5]
+7.7 Effective Date [see 3.22, 6.2.5]

 - 7.7.1 Establishes the context for the value opinion; the date of the value. - 7.7.2 Current Value Opinion refers to an Effective Date contemporaneous with the date of the Report, at the time of Inspection or, at some other date within a reasonably short period of time from the date of Inspection when market conditions have not, or are not expected to have, changed. - 7.7.3 Retrospective Value Opinion refers to an Effective Date prior to the date of the Report.

-The use of clear language and consistent terminology in a retrospective report (i.e. past tense throughout) is necessary so that the reader is not misled and clearly understands market conditions as of the retrospective Effective Date. - 7.7.3.i.
-Extraordinary Assumptions and/or Extraordinary Limiting Conditions must be clearly stated in the Report citing the conditions under which the retrospective value opinion was developed. - 7.7.4 Prospective Value Opinion is a forecasted value opinion and refers to an Effective Date beyond the date of the Report.
-The use of clear language and consistent terminology in a prospective report (i.e. future tense throughout) is necessary so that the reader is not misled and clearly understands market conditions as of the prospective Effective Date. - 7.7.4.i.
-A prospective value opinion is intended to provide an opinion of value occurring on a future date, based upon current market perceptions of future market conditions.
-This opinion should be based on the market data for the forecasts when made, not whether in hindsight they, in fact, occurred. - 7.7.4.ii.
-An Extraordinary Assumption must be clearly stated in the Report citing the market conditions from which the prospective value opinion was developed, and absolving the Member from responsibility for unforeseeable events that alter market conditions prior to the Effective Date. - 7.7.5 Update Value Opinion refers to an extension of an original Report, changing the Effective Date.
-In the update, any changes in the status of the subject, in market conditions, or in any aspect affecting the analysis, opinions and conclusion since the prior Report must be identified, with analyses of the effect these changes had in developing an update opinion.
+The use of clear language and consistent terminology in a retrospective report (i.e. past tense throughout) is necessary to avoid producing a misleading Report. - 7.7.3.i.
+Extraordinary Assumptions and/or Extraordinary Limiting Conditions must be clearly stated in the Report and cite the conditions under which the retrospective value opinion was developed. - 7.7.4 Prospective Value Opinion is a forecasted value opinion and refers to an Effective Date after the date of the Report.
+The use of clear language and consistent terminology in a prospective report (i.e. future tense throughout) is necessary to avoid producing a misleading Report. - 7.7.4.i.
+A prospective value opinion is intended to provide an opinion of value occurring on a future date, based upon current market forecasts of future market conditions.
+This opinion should be based on the market data for the forecasts when made, not whether in hindsight they, in fact, occurred. - 7.7.4.ii.An Extraordinary Assumption must be clearly stated in the Report citing the market conditions from which the prospective value opinion was developed, and limiting the Member's responsibility for unforeseeable events that may alter market conditions prior to the Effective Date. - 7.7.5 An Update Report refers to an extension of an original Report, changing the Effective

+Date.
+In the update Report, any changes in the status of the subject, in market conditions, or in any aspect affecting the analysis, opinions and conclusion since the original Report, or any subsequent Report, must be identified, with analyses of the effect these changes had in developing the update opinion.